ethpandaops/ethereum-package/README.md

 # "mock" - mock-builder & mev-boost are spun up
 # "flashbots" - mev-boost, relays, flooder and builder are all spun up, powered by [flashbots](https://github.com/flashbots)
 # "mev-rs" - mev-boost, relays and builder are all spun up, powered by [mev-rs](https://github.com/ralexstokes/mev-rs/)
+# "commit-boost" - mev-boost, relays and builder are all spun up, powered by [commit-boost](https://github.com/Commit-Boost/commit-boost-client)
 # We have seen instances of multibuilder instances failing to start mev-relay-api with non zero epochs
 mev_type: null